nikita-kazakov/nikita-kazakov.github.io/_posts/2022-09-03-ruin-life-in-20s.md

 # Chronic paycheck to paycheck lifestyle

-Your twenties are the time to experiment to find your strengths and weaknesses..
+Your twenties are the time to experiment to find your strengths and weaknesses.
 Through trial and error, you'll narrow down what profession aligns with your strengths.
 It's a subtle emotion you'll feel in your gut --- *this is for me*.

 Most people don't get there.

-Money buys the freedom of time for you to try things and to feel safe knowing that even if something falls through, you won't be out on the street.
+Money buys the freedom of time to try new things and to feel safe knowing that even if something falls through, you won't be out on the street.

 Paycheck to paycheck lifestyle traps you in perpetual stress.
 It wears you down mentally and physically.
 You can't risk pursuing creative endeavors for the fear of losing your job --- which you can't afford to do.

 You work just to sustain your existence.
 A few decades from now, you reach a breaking point and ask --- what the hell am I doing with my life?
-It's the mid-life crisis.
+This is the dreaded mid-life crisis.

-Too many people are slaves to consumption and in the long-term, it won't bring satisfaction.
+Too many people are slaves to consumption and in the long-term, it doesn't bring satisfaction.

 Start saving up an emergency fund and get to the point where you can survive without income for at least a half year.

-You'll have the freedom most people will not have.
-You'll have freedom to pursue creativity and to discover who you are.
+You'll have the freedom most people will not.
+You'll have freedom to pursue creativity lessen the chances of living a life of quiet desperation.

 #  Worthless School Loans